 Click on the arrow to play the podcast, or you can use the "download" icon to download the podcast (if available).
 You can also right click here, in order to save the audio file and listen later.

-"Blessed are those who hunger and thirst, for they will be satisfied."
+"Blessed are those who hunger and thirst for righteousness / justice, for they will be satisfied."

 What does this mean?
 Consider such passages as:

 - “Man does not live by bread alone, but by every word that comes from the mouth of God” (Matt 4:4; see Deut.
 8:3).

 - “I am the bread of life,” and “If any man thirsts, let him come to me and drink” (John 6:35; 7:37).

 - “As the hart pants after the water brooks, so my soul pants after you, O God.
 My soul thirsts for God, for the living God” (Psalm 42:1-2).